mariokerciku/wiki-daprworkshop/Lab-07-Using-State-Store-building-block.md

 Inspect the implementation for `DaprClientStateStoreShoppingBasket` and `StateStoreBasket`.

 ## Adding building block definition
 With these changes in place we can start using the state store building block.
-As before you wil also need to copy the component definition from `lab-resources` to the `components/docker-compose` folder.
+As before you will also need to copy the component definition from `lab-resources` to the `components/docker-compose` folder.
 The file is named `statestore.yaml`.

 ## Check the volume mount for the state store.
 We're using a redis cache container for persistance. by default a container does not store it's state after restarting it.
 So what we can do is add a volume mount to the state store container so the redis cache can store it's data outside of it's container and the data will survive a restart.